DepartmentOfHealth-htbhf/htbhf-java-common/common_reference_generator/README.md

 # Common Reference Generator

-This sub-module contains generate reference logic which is 10 character (Alphanumeric).

-To generate random 10 characters using SecureRandom ( 0 to 9 and A to Z).
+This sub-module contains logic to generate reference of 10 alphanumeric characters [ 0 to 9 and A to Z] using SecureRandom.